Frequently Asked Questions

 please feel free to call or e-mail us and we would be happy to assist you.

-Is there any risk of a 3D or 4D ultrasound?
+Are there any risks of a 3D ultrasound?

 3D ultrasound uses sound waves to create images similar to (regular) 2D ultrasound.
 Ultrasound has been around since the 1950s.
 Indeed, ultrasound exam in pregnancy is accepted all over the world today, as is 3D for high risk and multiples.

-What are the benefits of a 3D/4D ultrasound?
+What are the benefits of a 3D ultrasound?

 Although there is no direct medical benefit of receiving an elective 3D ultrasound, there may be many indirect benefits on the individual level, a pregnant woman may have any of the following benefits for herself personally: